steffenmoll/skills-github-pages/index.md

 title: Home
 ---

-I'm Steffen, and this is where I write things down when they've been rattling around in my head for too long.
-Mostly data platforms and the mess that comes with them, sometimes whatever else is on my mind.
+I'm Steffen, and this is where I materialize my thougths.
+Mostly data platforms and the challenges that comes with them, sometimes whatever else is on my mind.